SauveSolutions/presenters/README.md

     //specify any checkboxes that may be expected in the data sent with the web request protected $checkboxes = ['important'];

+    /**
+     * Specify the validation rules to be applied.
+     *
+     * @param $bUpdate boolean Pass true if the object is being updated, false otherwise.
+     * @return array The validation rules.
+     */
     public function getValidationRules($bUpdate) {
         //if updating an existing record then $bUpdate would be true, for a new record it would be false.
 This allows you
         //to create different rules for updates or recrod creation, e.g. unique checks that exclude the current record.
         //for this example however simply use a single response.